Violence is preventable

 Download the full report here

-Download the factsheets here
+Download the report factsheet here

 The qualitative life history study in Bangladesh was conducted from 2012 to 2013 by the Asian Institute of Technology, with support from UNFPA Bangladesh and Partners for Prevention.
 The working paper explores the trajectories and pathways of men's lives, how gender norms are constructed and enacted, and how these relate to men's experience and perpetration of violence.